JunZhangNPO/Academia/Social Science/Method/Meta-Analysis/Searching.md

 ProQuest: save the search, export research
 ![image](https://github.com/user-attachments/assets/fdfbe2d7-06b8-4ac7-971a-ed28a0ed231d)
-(be careful about the database available and change the database when necessary)
+(be careful about the database available and change the database when necessary) The amount limit for ProQuest to export is 1000.
+You need to export in batches.
 EBSCO: save it into folder, 50 results per page
 Keep as much information as possible
 Title: Database+date